 On September 5, 1856, the steamboat “Arabia” sank in the river after hitting a snag near Parkville, Missouri.
-As soon as the snag – believed to be the trunk of a walnut tree – punctured the hull of the “Arabia,” the Missouri’s dark waters rushed into the opening.
-As the hull filled with water, the pilot tried to steer the stricken vessel toward the safety of shore, but he didn’t make it.
-Within minutes, the passengers and crew were forced to abandon the doomed ship to the river.
+As soon as the snag (believed to have been the trunk of a walnut tree) punctured the hull of the “Arabia,” the Missouri’s dark waters rushed into the opening.
+As the hull filled with water, the pilot tried to steer the stricken vessel toward the safety of shore, but he never made it.
+Instead, the vessel took on so much water so quickly that the passengers and crew were forced to abandon the doomed ship to the river.

 On October 27, 1870, the steamer “North Alabama” sank near Vermillion, Dakota Territory, after striking a submerged planter (a snag firmly rooted in the river’s sandy bed).
 The thick trunk of the tree that destroyed the “North Alabama” had been visible as recently as 2011 in the riverbed west of Vermillion.

-In order to decrease the steamboat loss rate, and lower the insurance premiums on shipped cargo, steamboat companies built steamers specifically designed for operations on the Upper Missouri – the river reach flowing through Dakota and Montana territory.
+In order to decrease the steamboat loss rate and lower the insurance premiums on shipped cargo, steamboat companies began building steamers in the 1850s specifically designed for operations along the Upper Missouri – the river reach flowing through Montana and Dakota Territory.
 Along this reach, the Missouri became particularly difficult to navigate in the late summer and early fall when low water increased the odds of a boat hitting one of the river’s sunken snags, boulders, and hull-busting shoals.
-Steamboat company executives wanted vessels that could float above the river’s many obstacles – even in low water.
+Steamboat company executives wanted vessels that could float above the river’s many obstacles, even in low water.
 They also wanted ships that could nimbly navigate through the Upper Missouri’s narrow channels.

 Tasked with creating a versatile vessel that could navigate one of the world’s most dangerous rivers, American shipbuilders constructed what became known as the mountain boat.
 River men called this steamer a mountain boat because it literally climbed up the Missouri River from the lower elevations of the middle continent to the mountains of Montana.

-When the railroads reached Dakota and Montana, the steamboat era along the Missouri River came to end.
-The mountain boats could not compete against the railroads.
-Rail transportation was safer, cheaper, faster, and more reliable than steamboat travel.
-Yet, it was the mountain boat, and the men who manned them, that first opened the northern Great Plains to European-American agricultural settlement.
+When the railroads reached Dakota and Montana Territory, the steamboat era along the Missouri River came to end.
+The mountain boats could not compete against the railroads because rail transportation was safer, cheaper, faster, and more reliable than steamboat travel.
+Nevertheless, the mountain boat, and the men who manned them, first opened the northern Great Plains to European-American agricultural settlement.